sebastiandedeyne/plug_response_cache/README.md

 end
 ```

 And that's it!
 For basic usage at least.
-The default configuration will cache all successful GET requests in an ETS table forever.
-If you want a different configuration, read on.
+The default configuration will cache all successful GET requests in an ETS table, forever.
+If you need a different configuration, read on.

 ### Configuration